Julia Ward Howe: Early life and education

-Julia Ward was born in New York City.
+Julia Ward was born in New York City on May 27, 1819.
 She was the fourth of seven children.
 Her father Samuel Ward III was a Wall Street stockbroker, banker, and strict Calvinist Episcopalian.
 Her mother was the poet Julia Rush Cutler Ward, related to Francis Marion, the "Swamp Fox" of the American Revolution.
 She died during childbirth when Howe was five.

 Howe was educated by private tutors and schools for young ladies until she was sixteen.
 Her eldest brother, Samuel Cutler Ward, traveled in Europe and brought home a private library.
 She had access to these books, many contradicting the Calvinistic view.
-She became well-read, though social as well as scholarly.
+Though social, she became well-read, as well as scholarly.
 She met, because of her father's status as a successful banker, Charles Dickens, Charles Sumner, and Margaret Fuller.

 Her brother, Sam, married into the Astor family, allowing him great social freedom that he shared with his sister.
 The siblings were cast into mourning with the death of their father in 1839, the death of their brother, Henry, and the deaths of Samuel's wife, Emily, and their newborn child.

 Personal life

 Though raised an Episcopalian, Julia became a Unitarian by 1841.
 In Boston, Ward met Samuel Gridley Howe, a physician and reformer who had founded the Perkins School for the Blind.
 Howe had courted her, but he had shown an interest in her sister Louisa.
 In 1843, they married despite their eighteen-year age difference.
 She gave birth to their first child while honeymooning in Europe.
 She bore their last child in December 1859 at the age of forty.
 They had six children: Julia Romana Howe (1844–1886), Florence Marion Howe (1845–1922), Henry Marion Howe (1848–1922), Laura Elizabeth Howe (1850–1943), Maud Howe (1855–1948), and Samuel Gridley Howe Jr. (1859–1863).
 Howe was an aunt of novelist Francis Marion Crawford.
 Ward’s marriage to Howe was troublesome for her.
 He did not approve of her writing and did everything he could to disrupt her creative efforts.

 Howe raised her children in South Boston, while her husband pursued his advocacy work.
 She hid her unhappiness with their marriage, earning the nickname "the family champagne" from her children.
 She made frequent visits to Gardiner, Maine, where she stayed at "The Yellow House," a home built originally in 1814 and later home to her daughter Laura.

+Howe was a vegetarian in the late 1830s but was eating meat again by 1843.
 In 1852, the Howes bought a "country home" with 4.7 acres of land in Portsmouth, Rhode Island, which they called "Oak Glen."
 They continued to maintain homes in Boston and Newport, but spent several months each year at Oak Glen.